 Hamburg elects three female founders as Starter 2021

-150 female founders were up for selection in a Hamburg competition.
+There were 150 female founders to choose from in a competition in Hamburg.
 In the end, Yesica Rios from Jobmatch.me, Madeleine von Hohenthal from Bracenet and Britta Wiebe with Vulvani came out on top.
 They can now all call themselves "Starter 2021".

-There are still far fewer women than men founding start-ups in Germany, as Startbase's Female Founders Report also shows.
+There are still far fewer women than men founding start-ups in Germany, as the Female Founders Report from Startbase shows.
 One way to change this is to make role models visible.
-This is what Hamburg Startups has set itself the task of doing with its "Starterin Hamburg 2021" competition and has awarded female founders and their start-ups in three categories.
+Hamburg Startups has set itself this task with its "Starterin Hamburg 2021" competition and honored female founders and their start-ups in three categories.

-In the tech category, Yesica Rios from Jobmatch.me was able to convince.
-The start-up brings non-academic professionals together with employers.
+Yesica Rios from Jobmatch.me won the tech category.
+The start-up brings non-academic specialists together with employers.

-In the Commerce category, Madeleine von Hohenthal won with her start-up Bracenet, which makes new products such as dog leashes and bracelets from old fishing nets, which make up a large part of the plastic pollution in the oceans.
+In the Commerce category, Madeleine von Hohenthal won with her start-up Bracenet, which produces new products such as dog leashes and bracelets from old fishing nets, which account for a large proportion of plastic pollution in the oceans.

-The third winner just launched her startup earlier this year: Britta Wiebe educates about menstruation, sexuality and female health with her educational platform Vulvani in order to de-taboo these topics.
+The third winner only founded her start-up at the beginning of this year: Britta Wiebe uses her educational platform Vulvani to educate people about menstruation, sexuality and female health in order to remove the taboos surrounding these topics.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?